Skip to Content

 • Take water with you and wear protection in warmer months because it’s a good ‘leg stretch’ and there’s little shade.

-• Should you decide to take a swim stop and then feel the need to laze around on the beach rather than continuing the walk, the Karagözler dolmuş does drop-offs and pick-ups at the bays in high season.
+• Should you decide to take a swim stop and then feel the need to laze around on the beach rather than continuing the walk, the Karagözler dolmuş does drop-offs and pick-ups at some of the bays in high season.
 Check the boards by the bay entrance for times.

 • All the bays mentioned in the article feature on our mapped Fethiye Beaches page.